Redesigning the UCSC Library Homepage

 1. Outdated UI

-The visual design feels dated, with poor color contrast and inconsistent UI elements that don’t reflect modern web standards or accessibility best practices.
+The visual design feels dated and with poor color contrast and inconsistent UI elements that don’t reflect modern web standards or accessibility best practices.

 2. No Visual Hierarchy